A-Nitram/Jaxxa-Rimworld/README.md

 ##How to use:
 Extract the zip file and place the folders (ED-AutoLoader, ED-Core ... ) into your RimWorldxxx\mods folder.
 Then enable the modules that you want to play with, some modules will have dependencies that you must enable before they themselves can be enabled.
+These will be noted in their description.

 ##Details:
 For details on the individual modules please look at the GitHub wiki: